 Cambridge Technical in Sport

 The remaining 67% of the course is assessed via coursework, which is marked internally and then moderated externally by OCR.
-This aspect of the course has been popular with the pupils in the present cohorts.
-Pupils are taught the content, and then like university students, they have to complete their coursework and the tasks within them by a set deadline.
-Most pupils enjoy this independent style of learning and the grades over the last few years have been very successful.
+Pupils are taught the content and then, like university students, have to complete their coursework and the tasks within them by a set deadline.
+This aspect of the course has been popular with the pupils, who enjoy the independent style of learning, and the grades over the last few years have been very successful.